Frequently Asked Questions

 At our premises near Brentwood, Essex by appointment or perhaps at a show.
 Please see our Show News page for events we will be at this year.

-In order to decide if something is good value we must first ask what it’s actually being compared to and what benefits and functionality it provides.
-As The Camping and Caravanning Club said in their March 2026 review: “We spend a fair bit of time explaining the difference between trailer tents, folding campers, folding caravans and the like, but sometimes there’s a camping unit that defies all these descriptions, and the Dashaway eCT is one.”
-And that’s rather the point.
-The Dashaway eCT doesn’t need pegging out and there’s no wrestling a kitchen into an awning, either.
-So it’s not really a trailer tent, is it?
+Oh yes!
+In order to decide if something is good value we must first ask what it's actually being compared to and what benefits and functionality it provides.
+As The Camping and Caravanning Club said in their March 2026 review: "We spend a fair bit of time explaining the difference between trailer tents, folding campers, folding caravans and the like, but sometimes there's a camping unit that defies all these descriptions, and the Dashaway eCT2 is one."
+And that's rather the point.
+The Dashaway eCT2 doesn't need pegging out and there's no wrestling a kitchen into an awning, either.
+So it's not really a trailer tent, is it?
 It is however, perfectly capable of comfortable, off-grid overnight stops (think French Aires) or proper touring around Scotland etc, just like a campervan.
-We say its like a Wheelhome campervan but you tow it.
+Dashaway ECT2 is therefore, comparable to a Wheelhome campervan - it's just that you tow it and it is less than half price!

 Sometimes "small" costs more - but that doesn't mean you're getting less.
 A Smart Fortwo can cost more than a larger hatchback.
 A Volkswagen campervan can cost more than a large coachbuilt motorhome.
 Different tools for different jobs.
 As one journalist neatly put it: "Yes, it's small - but that's the point."
 So why can "small" cost more?
 Because fitting proper camper facilities into a compact, aerodynamic, lightweight space isn't simple.
 It involves skilled hand-crafting and low production volumes - and unfortunately "economies of scale" don't work in your favour when you're building innovative niche products rather than churning out thousands of identical boxes.